michaelszymczak/jekyll-sandbox/app/_posts/2017-05-18-rediscovering-tdd-my-way.md

 }
 ```

-I run all the tests (only one at the moment) - it's Red,  so wee need to introduce just enough production code to make it pass, and do it quickly!
+I run all the tests (only one at the moment) - it's Red,  so we need to introduce just enough production code to make it pass, and do it quickly!

 For back-end production code, I usually use Java 8, as in some cases performance predictability is more important than flexibility.
 It is also much easier achieve a productivity boost and to convince
 a company or a team to use Spock with Groovy if it does not require changing the production stack.